qnzhou/trianglelite/README.md

 #### Import points

-Input points must be stored in continuous memory in the form of `[x0, y0, x1, y1, ...]`.
+Input points must be stored in contiguous memory of `Scalar`s in the form of `[x0, y0, x1, y1, ...]`.
 For example:

 ```c++